micycle8778/DogeBalanceChecker/README.md

 ## Setting Up

-Change my addresses to something else in the code.
-It should be under the varible `addresses`.
+In `addresses.txt`, you input your addresses there.
+Every address should be seperated by a new line.

 ## Running The Program

 Do the following command to run the file,

-`python3 DogeBalanceChecker.py`
+`python3 DogeBalanceChecker.py -h`

-and you should see the balance of your doges in a couple of seconds a long with th balance in different curreneies!
+and you should see the help text to use this program.

-# DogeLookup
-Checks the balance of any dogecoin address

-## Dependencies

-Python 3.4 or greater
-CoinMarketCap

-Do the following command to install CoinMarketCap when you have Pip setup:
-`pip3 install coinmarketcap` as root/admin

-## Running The Program

-Do the following command to run the file,

-`python3 DogeLookup.py`

 # Credits